mantisbt-plugins/MantisKanban/readme.md

 2024-06-27	Added Dutch transalation, thanks to KoenR<br>
 2024-11-15  Added group edit function (thanks to Ken Guest)<br>
 2024-11-16	Added interactive changing of parameters and table borders<br>
-2024-12-31 Cosmetic improvements to the Kanban page
+2024-12-31  Cosmetic improvements to the Kanban page<br>
+2025-01-01	Added option to control user updating of the settings<br>